CV

 Hojin Lee*, Taekyung Kim*, Jungwi Mun, Wonsuk Lee (* equal contribution) AI and Autonomy Technology Center, Agency for Defense Development arXiv | video

-[RAL 2023] Learning Terrain-Aware Kinodynamic Model for Off-Road Driving
+[RA-L 2023] Learning Terrain-Aware Kinodynamic Model for Off-Road Driving

 Other Projects